soerenschneider/2a-demos/README.md

     ```
     make apply-aws-test1-0.0.1-ingress
     ```
     This applies either the [0.0.1-ingress.yaml](managedClusters/aws/0.0.1-ingress.yaml) or [0.0.2-ingress.yaml](managedClusters/aws/0.0.2-ingress.yaml) yaml template.
 For simplicity the yamls are a full `ManagedCluster` Object and not just a diff from the original cluster.
-The command output will show you a diff that explains that the only thing that actually has chnaged is the `serviceTemplate` key
+The command output will show you a diff that explains that the only thing that actually has changed is the `serviceTemplate` key

 3. Show that ingress-nginx is installed in the managed cluster: